3nd3r1/intro-to-ml/project/docs/initial-report.md

 The hyperparameters:

 - C = 1.0 balanced level of regularization
-- solver = saga because it works well with many features
+- solver = saga works well with many features and required for Lasso
 - max_iter = 5000 to ensure converging
-- we judge with accuracy
+- we score with accuracy

 We tested three models for binary classification using 5-fold cross-validation: